UFO conspiracy theories: Doty and Bill Moore spread bogus MJ-12 docs

-Lear promotes Bill Cooper and Bob Lazar
+Lear influences Cooper, Bob Lazar, and Phil Schneider

 In the Summer of 1988, Bill Cooper made his first public comments on the ParaNet Bulletin Board System, an early UFO message board, claiming that in 1966 he was serving aboard the USS Tiru when he and fellow Navy personnel witnessed a metal craft "larger than a football field" repeatedly enter and exit the water.
 Cooper claimed he was instructed by superiors to never speak about the incident.

 Biographer Mark Jacobson argues "the Tiru incident itself would not have done much to make Cooper's name in ufology.
 That opportunity came only a few days later" when he was contacted by fellow ParaNet poster John Lear.
 Lear, the son of Learjet founder Bill Lear, identified as a pilot who had flown missions for the CIA.
 On August 25, 1988, Lear authored a post titled "The UFO Coverup" which incorporated elements of mythos from Paul Bennewitz, a ufologist who was later revealed to have been fed disinformation by American counter-intelligence agent Richard C. Doty.
 Cooper soon visited Lear, and the two spent much time together from 1988 to 1990.

 Cooper's views were heavily influenced by Lear and his story of alien collusion with secret governmental forces.
 In 1989, the two released an "indictment" against the US Government for "aiding and abetting and concealing this Alien Nation which exists in our borders".
 In 2018, columnist Colin Dickey noted Lear and Cooper's influence, writing "in the early years [UFO writers] did not, by and large, embrace strong political positions.
 They were the tip of a spear asserting that the number one thing we had to fear was not little green men, but the government that colluded with them, appropriating their technology against us."

 Cooper and Lear's collaboration lasted until the 1989 MUFON conference where Bill Moore admitted to spreading lies to UFO researchers.
 In response, Cooper accused Lear of being a CIA plant.